How to bake Hubbard squash whole

 If you love this, please give the recipe 5 stars!

-I hope you like this easy fall recipe as much as we do!
+I hope you love this whole-roasted Hubbard squash recipe as much as we do!
 Please consider rating and/or commenting.

 How to bake Hubbard squash whole